codelv/conda-mobile/README.md

 ### Targets

-Currently all recipes are built for 2.7.16 and 3.10.2 with optional support for openssl, sqlite, and ctypes for the following targets:
+Currently all recipes are built 3.10.2 with optional support for openssl, sqlite, and ctypes for the following targets:

 - Android (arm (armeabi-v7a), arm64 (arm64-v8a), x86_64, x86 (i686))